Alex314/Assistant/README.md

 # Assistant
 PC-assistant

-# Features
+### Features:
-parallel tasks execution
+  * parallel tasks execution

-easy re-programming for execution of your python scripts
+  * easy re-programming for execution of your python scripts